 Coloured Water-lily - Nymphaea marliacea

-Ponds and canals where it has probably been introduced by humans as a result of discarded plants from ornamental ponds.
+Ponds, lakes and canals where it has probably been introduced by humans as a result of discarded plants from ornamental ponds.

 Flowers June and July.